 Shorin-Ryu Karate & Kobudo at Arizona Hombu, Mesa, Arizona

-Although, most think of karate as Japanese, this is partially correct.
-Karate was created on Okinawa when the island chain was an independent nation separate from Japan with strong ties to China.
-It only became Japanese because Japanese samurai conquered Okinawa in the 17th century, and karate was kept secret from the Japanese until 1922.
-Okinawa remained a separate nation until 1879.
+Although, most think of karate as Japanese, this is misleading.
+Karate originated on Okinawa when the island chain was an independent nation separate from Japan with strong ties to China.
+It only became Japanese because samurai conquered Okinawa in the 17th century.
+Karate was kept secret from the Japanese people until 1922, and Okinawa remained a separate nation until 1879.
 Many karate techniques, traditions, forms & weapons were indigenous to Okinawa or borrowed from China or other southeast Asian nations.
 The Japanese had little influence on karate until it branched from a combat discipline to competitive art.
 Still, the original Okinawa karate, such as Shorin-Ryu remain mostly sport-free.
 The Japanese hybrid (sport) karate has taken a separate path, even though both have similarities.